ZeroDragon/fishbrain/README.md

 If no `_id` is provided in the object when setting the record, a new record will be created and a new id will be returned.
 If an existing `_id` is provided, it will replace matching keys and insert new ones.
 If an un-existing `_id` is provided, it will create a new record with that `_id`.
+If the existing record has value `_protected`, it will not be updated.

 ## Read
 ```